ANL-CESAR/XSBench/README.md

 By default, there are no "extra" loads in the benchmark.
-To add these in, open the XSbench_header.h file and change the EXTRA_LOADS definition to the desired number of additional flops. i.e.,
+To add these in, open the XSbench_header.h file and change the EXTRA_LOADS definition to the desired number of additional loads. i.e.,

 "#define EXTRA_LOADS 10"